ethiffeault/eti/README.md

 ```

 # Struct
-use ETI_STRUCT to define struct, struct are base type, not virtual destructor and no inheritance.
+use ETI_STRUCT to define struct, struct are base type, no virtual destructor and no inheritance.
 ex:
 ```
     struct Point